AVEVA/CONNECT-data-services-developer-docs/content/overview/get-started/resource-usage.md

 # Resource usage

-The `Resource Usage` page displays the streams created and viewed within your tenant as a bar graph.
-The graph contains two parameters that you can edit: data source and time.
+The `Resource Usage` page displays the streams created and viewed within your tenant or from a community as a bar graph.
+The graph contains two parameters that you can edit: data source and views.

 ## To view resource usage